plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 In the above plots, we can see that the metamer is of good quality (the two bottom images match), and that we have mostly managed to satisfy the constraints from our penalty (most pixel values lie outside the range $[0.4, 0.6]$ and within $[0, 1]$.)

-If we continued to decrease `penalty_lambda`, eventually we'd reach a point where the penalty was having no effect at all:
+If we continued to decrease {attr}`~plenoptic.Metamer.penalty_lambda`, eventually we'd reach a point where the penalty was having no effect at all:

 ```{code-cell} ipython3
 met_small = po.Metamer(img, model, penalty_function=custom_penalty, penalty_lambda=1e-6)